Incompleteness: The Limits of Science and Mind

 Because of incompleteness, “Superhuman” is a much better word to describe our future than “Gods” or even “Demigods,” with all the perfection that those latter words imply.
-Humans are beings that simply become smarter and better over time, changing themselves with our technologies, while furthering all of the Eight Goals.
-Our future is just more of those goals, on steroids perhaps.
-Steroids that don’t have so many side effects, of course.
-J
+Humans are beings that simply become smarter and better over time, changing themselves with our technologies, while furthering all of the Ten Values.
+Our future is just more of those values and goals.

-Because of progress made on the Eight Goals, the survival risk from incompleteness to our local intelligence must dramatically decline as civilization proceeds, particularly once we are postbiological.
+But because of progress made on our adaptive values, the survival risk from the incompleteness of our intelligence within our universe must dramatically decline as civilization proceeds, particularly once we are postbiological.
 Our immunity (protection from harm) and the inertia (resistance to change in motion or direction, due to optimization) of our continued acceleration are already formidable.

 Thus the magnitude of our various incompletenesses relative to our knowledge also seems likely to go down as well.
 But at the same time, the number of known ways in which our simulations are provably incomplete also seems likely to keep inevitably rising.
-The adage “the more we know, the more we realize how little we know” and “every scientific fact raises many new questions” both help us see that incompleteness always grows the smarter we get, but it also becomes less threatening, and may also grow at a declining rate, the more developed any system becomes.
+The adage “the more we know, the more we realize how little we know” and “every scientific fact raises many new questions” both help us see that incompleteness always grows the smarter we get.
+What is less reported is that incompleteness becomes less threatening, the more our intelligence grows to encompass the universe that created us.

 Incompleteness may be why the universe finds it most adaptive to use many parallel simulation systems (spatially separated civilizations), finding their own unique paths, so they can compare and contrasting their imperfect findings against each other later, in some evolutionary, selective manner.
 Incompleteness may also be why our own brains use many different parallel mindsets, each storing their own memories and points of view, arguing with each other, to think about the world.
 Each system will always be incomplete, so there’s power in numbers and cognitive diversity.

 Beautiful and poetic books like A Science Odyssey: 100 Years of Discovery, Charles Flowers (1998), and its lovely five-part PBS series (1998) show us how uniquely powerful the accumulation of scientific knowledge is to human flourishing.
-Many of these books, A Science Odyssey included, also offer us the comforting view that the pursuit of knowledge offers an “infinite” set of questions, and that science, in this universe, will be an “endless journey.”
+Most of these books offer us the comforting view that the pursuit of knowledge offers an “infinite” set of questions, and that science, in this universe, will be an “endless journey.”